-My office phone number is 739-4606 (Chaminade).
+My office phone number is 739-4606 (Chaminade) (or you can email me at wtanna@chaminade.edu).
 Please use this number if you wish to reach me or if you have problems with the homework.

 It is your responsibility to learn the material.
 It is my responsibility to make the learning process as productive as possible.
 If you miss a class, check the course outline to determine what you must do, read the material in the text, do the homework, and call if you need help.